cloudflare/cloudflare-docs/content/rules/url-forwarding/examples/redirect-all-country.md

 summary: Create a redirect rule to redirect all website visitors from the United Kingdom to a different domain, maintaining the current functionality in the same paths.
 product:
   - Redirect Rules
-title: Redirect all requests from one country to another domain
+title: Redirect requests from one country to a domain
 ---

-# Redirect all requests from one country to another domain
+# Redirect requests from one country to another domain

 In this example, all website visitors from the United Kingdom will be redirected to a different domain, but maintaining current functionality in the same paths.